 The fastest way for most injured Illinois workers to replace lost wages is to file a Workers’ Compensation claim.
 However, Workers’ Compensation only replaces a portion of your wages.
-You may be entitled to full and future lost wages, along with compensation for other damages, through personal injury lawsuit against a third party.
+You may be entitled to full and future lost wages, along with compensation for other damages, through a personal injury lawsuit against a third party.
 Social Security Disability benefits may also be available to you.
-Our Chicago workplace injury attorneys can help you determine the right course of action so that you can receive maximum compensation for you injuries.
+Our workplace injury attorneys can help you determine the right course of action so that you can receive maximum compensation for your injuries.

 A Workers’ Compensation claim is a no-fault insurance claim, not a lawsuit.
-You should file right away, so that you can start receiving a weekly check as soon as possible.
+You should file right away so that you can start receiving a weekly check as soon as possible.

 You can receive up to two-thirds of your lost wages, for as long as you are unable to work.
 If you are able to return to light duty for reduced pay, you can receive two-thirds of the difference.
 Although you cannot receive your full wages, it is tax-free.